 Some individuals opt to mix oxycodone with other substances, like alcohol.
 Although each substance has unpleasant short and long-term side effects, when users combine them it can be extremely dangerous.

 Oxycodone suppresses vital areas in the brain like those that control breathing.
 When combined with alcohol, the chance of overdosing is increased exponentially.

-DANGERS OF MIXING OXYCODONE AND ALCOHOL
+DANGERS OF MIXING

 The CDC reports that nearly 20% of opioid-related emergency room visits in the United States also involve the use of alcohol.